openedx/edx-documentation/en_us/course_authors/source/video/upload_video.rst

   * Video types are limited to .mov and .mp4 files
   * Video sizes must be under 5 GB

-2. Go to `ODL Video Services <https://video.odl.mit.edu/>`_ You will need to sign in with your Kerberos account.
+2. Go to `ODL Video Services <https://video.odl.mit.edu/>`_.
+You will need to sign in with your Kerberos account.

 #.
-Choose the collection associated with your course.
-You may want to use the **Find** command on your browser to look for your course number.
-Also note that there are several pages of collections, and you may have to use the arrows at the bottom of the page to navigate to another page to find your collection.
-(See #3 in the image below):
+Choose the collection associated with your course:

    .. image:: ../../../shared/images/find_collection.png
       :width: 300
       :alt: The ODL Video Services library, with a list of collections.
 The collection associated with a course will have the course number listed in its title.

+  * You may want to use the **Find** command on your browser to look for your course number.
+Also note that there are several pages of collections, and you may have to use the arrows at the bottom of the page to navigate to another page to find your collection:
-#.
-Click **Add Videos from Dropbox.** (See #4 below)
+4. Click **Add Videos from Dropbox**:

    .. image:: ../../../shared/images/add_from_dropbox.png
       :width: 300